NanoRocket/udacity_Round2_SensorFusion/report_s1p2.md

-1. Find and display 10 examples of vehicles with varying degrees of visibility in the point-cloud
+**1. Find and display 10 examples of vehicles with varying degrees of visibility in the point-cloud**

 Large vehicles up close with trailers show up well, however, they end up causing quite a bit of obstruction.
 <img src="img/s1p2_images/Image1.png"/>